YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/sample-projects/example-project-3.md

 ### Draw the Rest of the Owl

 Now that all the behaviours are working and the skeleton story plays through correctly, it's time to replace the skeleton placeholder script with the full story and add some polish.
-In **Assets > Dialogue** find the file **GhostyLads\_FinalVersion.yarn**.
-In the **Yarn Project** created earlier, replace the script you placed in **Source Scripts** earlier with this script instead.
+Delete the Yarn Script that you created earlier, and find the **GhostyLads\_FinalVersion.yarn** file in the **Assets > Dialogue** folder.
+Move it into the same folder as the Yarn Project.

 ![The Yarn script for the Scene has been replaced with a full story version](<../../.gitbook/assets/Screen Shot 2022-01-28 at 1.23.24 pm (1).png>)